On the modified logarithmic Sobolev inequality for the heat-bath dynamics for 1D systems: Introduction

 \begin{enumerate} \item Definition of a \textit{conditional modified logarithmic Sobolev constant} (conditional MLSI constant, for short). \item Definition of the \textit{clustering condition} on the Gibbs state. \item Quasi-factorization of the relative entropy in terms of a \textit{conditional relative entropy} (introduced in \cite{[CLP18a]}). \item Recursive geometric argument to provide a lower bound for the global modified logarithmic Sobolev constant (MLSI constant, for short) in terms of the conditional MLSI constant in a fixed-sized region. \item Positivity of the conditional MLSI constant. \end{enumerate}

-Remark that point (1) is not needed in the classical case.
+Remark that point (1) is not needed in the classical case, i.e. whenever all the involved density matrices are diagonal in a product basis of the Hilbert space of states.
 Indeed, there the Dobrushin–Lanford–Ruelle (DLR) condition \cite{[Dob68]}, \cite{[LR69]} allows to reduce the study of the MLSI on a domain and its boundary.
 In the quantum case, the DLR condition fails~\cite{fannes1995boundary} and the definition of the conditional MLSI is here to compensate this feature, by taking into account the whole exterior of the domain, not only its boundary.
 This leads to several new difficulties, as illustrated by point (5) which is completely trivial in the classical case.

 These five points together will imply the positivity of the modified logarithmic Sobolev constant independently of the system size.
 Note that the first two consist of careful definitions of some notions, the first of which will be used during the proof, whereas the second one will constitute the initial assumptions to impose on the Gibbs state.
 The third point has been previously addressed in \cite{[CLP18a]}.
 It constitutes the quantum analogue of the results of quasi-factorization of the entropy in the classical case, and provides an upper bound for the relative entropy between two states in terms of the sum of two conditional relative entropies and a multiplicative error term that measures how far the second state is from a tensor product.
 This result allows to reduce from the global MLSI constant to a conditional one in the fourth point.
 Finally, in the last point, we prove that the conditional MLSI constant is positive and independent of the system size, yielding thus the same fact for the global one.
 In general, this will be the trickiest part of the strategy.